SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

-To further quantify the bimodal distribution from the full FIREPLACE data set, we fit the histogram of polarization pseudovectors obtained for the full FIREPLACE data set with a two-Gaussian model.
-To perform this fitting, we assume the uncertainties on the counts in each histogram bin is the square-root of the counts in that bin (ranging from 44$-$100 counts).
+A more comprehensive analysis of the magnetic field alignment will be conducted in a further work utilizing the Histogram of Relative Orientation \citep[HRO,][]{Soler2013} and Projected Rayleigh Statistic \citep[PRS,][]{Jow2018} methods.
+For now, to further quantify the bimodal distribution from the full FIREPLACE data set, we fit the histogram of polarization pseudovectors obtained for the full FIREPLACE data set with a two-Gaussian model.
+To perform this fitting, we assume the uncertainties on the counts in each histogram bin is the square-root of the counts in that bin (ranging from 31$-$51 counts).
 These fits are shown in Figure \ref{fig:mod_fit}, where the polarization angles derived from FIREPLACE have been sorted into 5\degree\ bins for the full set of polarization angles and the middle intensity regime.
-The blue line is the best-fit result obtained from fitting a two-Gaussian model to the histogram of the polarization angle data defined as:
+The histogram and model have been shifted by 60\degree\ in the figure to better show the bimodal distribution in the histogram and resulting fit.
+We note that though the range of angles is technically wrapped such that 60\degree\ connects to 59\degree, the model fit was performed on a linear representation of our polarization angles where 60\degree\ and 59\degree\ are on opposite sides of the histogram as shown in Figure \ref{fig:mod_fit}.
+This disconnect in linear space is why the model fit is not continuous when wrapped.
+The blue line is the best-fit result obtained from fitting a two-Gaussian model to the histogram of the polarization angle data with the shadowed envelope showing the $\pm$1$\sigma$ dispersion of the model fit.
+The equation of this two-Gaussian model is defined as:

 where $H$ is the offset above zero for the Gaussian components (in counts), $A_1$ and $A_2$ are the amplitudes of each Gaussian (in counts), $x$ is the set of polarization angles from -90\degree\ to +90\degree\ that comprise the histogram, $\mu_1$ and $\mu_2$ are the centroids of each Gaussian (in \degree), and $\sigma_1$ and $\sigma_2$ are the standard deviations of each Gaussian (in \degree).
-This results in a seven-parameter model, with all eight parameters allowed to vary to determine the best-fit to the underlying histogram.
-The resulting best fit parameters for the full polarization vector distribution and the middle intensity regime are shown in Table \ref{tab:comp}.
+This results in a seven-parameter model, with all parameters allowed to vary to determine the best-fit to the underlying histogram.
+The resulting best fit parameters for the full polarization vector distribution and the middle intensity regime are shown in Table \ref{tab:comp} with 1$\sigma$ uncertainties.